 Call for Submissions

-Arts and International Affairs interrogates the nexus between the arts, politics and markets through a global perspective.
+Arts and International Affairs interrogates the politics and economics of the arts through a global perspective.
 Situated within an international context, the arts encompass the performing, creative and visual industries that envelop the modes of expression in the global political economy.
 AIA’s interdisciplinary style is imperative to capturing the intersections between people, their creations, their services and institutions.
 Artistic works often transcend borders and provoke local, national and transnational engagement.

 We seek all kinds of submissions that look at any regions and art forms.
 AIA’s coverage of the arts does not preclude any particular form, but also actively encourages non-Eurocentric preoccupations.

 A peer-reviewed open access academic journal on an online platform, AIA engages these issues through textual articles and a multimodal section.
 AIA will be cited in the leading global reference database provider EBSCO, available in over 70 countries.